-Dorchester Minerals Operating LP does not currently anticipate drilling additional wells as a working interest owner in the Fort Riley zone, the Council Grove formation or elsewhere in the Oklahoma properties previously owned by Dorchester Hugoton, but successful activities by others in these formations could prompt a reevaluation of this position.
-Any such drilling is estimated to require \$250,000 to \$300,000 per well.
-Dorchester Minerals Operating LP anticipates continuing additional fracture treating in the Oklahoma properties previously owned by Dorchester Hugoton but is unable to predict the cost until additional engineering studies are done.
-Such activities by Dorchester Minerals Operating LP could influence the amount we receive from the Net Profits Interests.
+The operating partnership does not currently anticipate drilling additional wells as a working interest owner in the Fort Riley zone or the Council Grove formations or elsewhere in the Oklahoma properties previously owned by Dorchester Hugoton.
+Successful activities by others in these formations could prompt a reevaluation of this position.
+Any such drilling is estimated to cost \$250,000 to \$300,000 per well.
+The operating partnership anticipates continuing additional fracture treating in the Oklahoma properties previously owned by Dorchester Hugoton but is unable to predict the cost until additional engineering studies are performed.
+Previous fracture treatments in those properties have cost between \$36,000 and \$45,000 per well, excluding any needed casing repairs.
+Such activities by the operating partnership could influence the amount we receive from the Net Profits Interests.